euphorie/osha.oiradoc/docs/manuals/editor2.rst

 Having multiple versions is a very useful feature for a variety of reasons.

 * Whenever you need to make risky or invasive changes to your OiRA tool, you can create a new version to experiment with, while having the peace of mind that there is still a fully functional copy of the currently deployed OiRA tool.
-* Having different versions, together with the preview function, allows easy and rapid prototyping without affecting the OiRA tool currently being evaluated by users.
+* Having different versions, together with the preview function, allows easy and rapid prototyping without affecting the OiRA tool currently available to the end-users.
 * Once you have tested a new version, you can publish that specific version, thereby replacing the previous one.
 * Older versions can be kept for documentation purposes, indicating the history and eventual changes brought to the OiRA tool.